There are various reasons why you might want to rotate your screen in Windows.

 The quickest way to rotate the screen in Windows 10 is to right-click on the desktop and choose Display settings.
 You can switch between portrait and landscape in the Orientation drop-down menu - it couldn't be simpler.

-In Windows 7 or 8, right-click on the desktop and choose Screen resolution.
+If you happen to still be on Windows 8 or the now-discontinued Windows 7, right-click on the desktop and choose Screen resolution.

 You’ll see a graphic showing how Windows thinks your monitors are arranged, but you can click on a display to select it, and then drag it to the appropriate position.
 If you’re not sure which is which, click the Identify button and giant numbers will clear things up.